zhenchen-jay/WrinkledTensionFields/README.md

 The detailed parameters are listed below:

 * `-i/--input`: path for input json file (`.json`), which contains the problem setup (see below for details).
-* `-o/--output`: the folder for output results (ampliude, frequency and wrinkled mesh).
+* `-o/--output`: the folder for output results (amplitude, frequency and wrinkled mesh).
 * `-r/--reinitialization`: reinitialize the amplitude and frequency based on the current strain.
 * `-u/--upsampleTimes`:  the upsampling (subdivision) times to recover the final wrinkled mesh.
 * `-n/--numIter`: Number of iterations, default is 1000.
+* `-t/--type`: "The upsampling type: Comiso (using Comiso to cut mesh and round phi from dphi), CWF: the upsampling scheme proposed in the paper - Complex Wrinkle Field Evolution, default is CWF, since it is more robust
+* `-b/--fixBnd`: The flag to turn on the fix boundary option, default is false.
+This is only need when type = CWF
 * `-g/--gradTol`: The tolerance for gradient norm termination, default is 1e-6.
 * `-x/--xTol`: The tolerance of variable update termination, default is 0.
 * `-f/--fTol`: The tolerance of function update termination, default is 0.